What is a fragment shader?

 Imagine the CPU of your computer as a big industrial pipe, and every task as something that passes through it - like a factory line.
 Some tasks are bigger than others, which means they require more time and energy to deal with.
 We say they require more processing power.
 Because of the architecture of computers the jobs are forced to run in a series; each job has to be finished one at a time.
-Modern computers usually have groups of four processors that work like these pipes, completing tasks one after another to keeping things running smoothly.
+Modern computers usually have groups of four processors that work like these pipes, completing tasks one after another to keep things running smoothly.
 Each pipe is also known as a thread.

 Video games and other graphic applications require a lot more processing power than other programs.
 Because of their graphic content they have to do huge numbers of pixel-by-pixel operations.
 Every single pixel on the screen needs to be computed, and in 3D games geometries and perspectives need to be calculated as well.

 Let's go back to our metaphor of the pipes and tasks.
 Each pixel on the screen represents a simple small task.
 Individually each pixel task isn't an issue for the CPU, but (and here is the problem) the tiny task has to be done to each pixel on the screen!
 That means in an old 800x600 screen, 480,000 pixels have to processed per frame which means 14,400,000 calculations per second!
 Yes!
 That’s a problem big enough to overload a microprocessor.
 In a modern 2880x1800 retina display running at 60 frames per second that calculation adds up to 311,040,000 calculations per second.
 How do graphics engineers solve this problem?